shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 ---

 ## Meeting 5 and 6
 These two meetings, towards the end of the term, will be an opportunity for each group to show off their finished project.
-Presentations need to carefully situate the process of both _building_ the thing and what the thing _implies_ for the practice of history.
+Presentations need to carefully situate the process of both _building_ the thing and what the thing itself _implies_ for the practice of history.

 ---